rackerlabs/rackspace-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

         return new AlarmStatus(OK, "Disk usage is below your warning threshold of 80%");

-### Load average alarms
+### Load Average alarms

-The time period that is used to calculate load average for the Load Average alarm can be set to 1 minute, 5 minutes, or 15 minutes.
+Use the following example criteria to create a Load Average alarm.
+You can set the time period that is used to calculate the load average to 1 minute, 5 minutes, or 15 minutes.

     if (metric['5m'] > 1.5) {
            return new AlarmStatus(CRITICAL, '5 minute load average is #5m, above your